1RaY-1/check-ip/README.md

 # About
 Simple program to check if **IP addresses** are active or not using **ping** command.
-NOTE One Thing: I'm not a C programmer.
-This code is simple, could be done better, but it works.

 ## How it works

-It simply **pings** a website (of your choice) and depending the status code returned by the **ping** command, it's the status of the website/ip address.
+It simply **pings** a website (of your choice) and depending on the status code returned by the **ping** command, it determines the status of the website or IP address.

 Possible statuses are:
 - 0 => Alive